Feminist knowledge in action

 Our digest commemorating gender equity

 The International Institute of Social Studies (ISS), a graduate school of policy-oriented critical social sciences, follows a long tradition of analysing gender inequalities and transformative politics.
-On this day, we uplift feminist knowledges and their epistemologial, ontological and methodological impact within international development.
+We uplift feminist knowledges and their epistemologial, ontological and methodological impact within international development.

-Join us in celebrating International Women's Day by checking out our digest below, which presents diverse content engaging with gender equity.
+Join us in our commemoration by checking out our digest below, which presents diverse content engaging with gender equity.

 Gabriela Anderson